ddd-crew/como-prep-canvas/README.md

 - Two people from the financial department: This leaves the decision of who will attend up to that department, ensuring the most relevant people can be there, while still making it clear they are a necessary stakeholder group.

 #### Food & Socializing
-For workshops that last a full day or more an opportunity is presented to plan for food and opportunities to socialize.
-This includes deciding on meals, snacks, and drinks, as well as considering social activities that can help participants connect on a more personal level.
+For workshops that last a full day or more an opportunity you should plan for food and opportunities to socialize.
+This includes deciding on meals, snacks, and drinks, as well as social activities that can help participants connect on a more personal level.

 **Why it matters:**
 Workshops, especially multi-day ones, can be mentally draining.
 Providing quality food and breaks helps to sustain participants' energy and focus.
 Furthermore, shared meals and social activities outside of the formal workshop structure create an informal environment where participants can build trust and rapport.
 These conversations often lead to breakthroughs and a deeper understanding of one another, which can be invaluable for the collaborative work being done.
 Just be sure that for a lot of people social activities added to the already social draining sessions can be a burden, so be sure to check everyone's need!